3 Things I Learned From My Failures

 - That forgiveness is not something you or anyone else can, or should try to force upon you, guilt or shame you into.

-- That forgiveness is a deeply personal process, a journey that is undertaken toward your own inner peace by opening your heart and embracing your experiences as tools for growth and evolution.
+- That healing is a deeply personal process.
+It is a journey that is undertaken toward inner peace by opening your heart and embracing your experiences as tools for growth and evolution.

-- That forgiveness does not make anything right, it does not take the hurt away, but it does enable you to breathe again as you learn to let go and break the chains that shackle you to the doors of the past.
+- That forgiving does not make anything right, it does not take the hurt away.
+However, it does enable you to breathe again as you learn to let go and break the chains that shackle you to the doors of the past.

 Rebirth, Restart, Revive, Resurrect

 Every failure sows the seeds of success- it’s a somewhat “cheesy” line…but it is true.
 You can learn many times how to do something the wrong way and the painful process of this inspires the right way to take shape.
 When we put failure into context, it’s not as damning as it can very often feel.
-To fail is frustrating, and we carry the wounds of defeat deep into our heart but we can only move past failures by shifting our perspective, redirecting, and trying again.
+To fail is frustrating.
+We carry the wounds of defeat deep into our heart but we can only move past failures by shifting our perspective, redirecting, and trying again.
 How many world renowned inventors, scientists, physicists and trail blazers can you think of that repeatedly crashed and failed?
-There are too many to mention, but note how they persisted and persevered because they truly believed in their purpose and their cause- and failure was their foundation for success.
+There are too many to mention!
+But note how they persisted and persevered because they truly believed in their purpose and their cause.
+Failure was their foundation for success.

 Failure is not the end of the line, it does not mean “stop” or give up, it means, take a break, reflect, gain clarity, redirect your energy and try again- Christine Evangelou